prasad-pai/prasad-pai.github.io/READING_LIST_UNFILTERED.md

 1. The God of Small things by Arundhati Roy
 1. The Talented Miss Farwell by Emily Gray Tedrowe
 1. The schooldays of Jesus by J.M.
 Coetzee
-1. Billy Lynn's Long halftime walk  by Ben Fountain
 1. Erotic stories for Punjabi widows by Balli Kaurl Jaswal
-1. Looking for Alaska by John Green
-1. Homesick for another world by Ottessa Moshfegh
 1. The Naive and sentimental lover by John Le Carre
 1. Long bright river by Liz Moore
-1. Outline by Rachel Cusk
 1. John Dies at the End by Jason Pargin
 1. Cosmopolis by Don DeLillo
 1. 10 by Ben Lerner